freeCodeCamp/freeCodeCamp/docs/how-to-work-on-guide-articles.md

 2. Click the <kbd>Edit this file</kbd> pencil icon and make your changes to the file in GitHub-flavored Markdown.

-    > If the icon is greyed out and giving you the warning "You must be on a branch to make or propose changes to this file", then you are likely on another person's tree.
+    > If the icon is grayed out and giving you the warning "You must be on a branch to make or propose changes to this file", then you are likely on another person's tree.
 At the top left of the page, there is a drop down box which says "Tree: #######".
 Click on the drop down and change the branch to "master".
 The pencil icon should now be clickable.

 3. Scroll to the bottom of the screen and add a commit message explaining your changes.